thiagoferrax/package-challenge/README.md

 ## About

 The assignment:
-- Solve the package algorithm - send a friend a package with different items.
+- Solve the package problem - send a friend a package with different items.
 Each item has an index, weight and cost, and the package has a weight limit.
 The goal is to select the things maximizing the total cost, respecting the package limit.

 The main requirements that guided the design and implementation of package-challenge: